troyjr/datasci-getting-and-cleaning-data/Codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing FFT.Body.Acceleration-[XYZ], FFT.Body.Acceleration.Jerk-[XYZ], FFT.Body.Gyroscope-[XYZ], FFT.Body.Acceleration.Jerk.Magnitude, FFT.Body.Gyroscope.Magnitude, FFT.Body.Gyro.Jerk.Magnitude.
 (Note the 'FFT.' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote tri-axial signals in the X, Y and Z directions.
+'-X, -Y, or -Z' is used to denote tri-axial signals in the X, Y and Z directions.

 Time.Body.Acceleration-[XYZ]
 Time.Gravity.Acceleration-[XYZ]